 Of course, there is the prayer which comes of necessity, and such prayers are encouraged by the Lord, for He said, “Call on me in the day of trouble!
 I will deliver you, and you will glorify me” (Ps.
 50:15).
 Apparently, there is no prayer that touches God more than the one we humbly offer in the time of our deepest sorrow and grief.
 Our heaviest heartaches seem to reach the Father more quickly.
 Jesus cried out to God in his agony on the cross, even though, for our sakes, he refused deliverance from the torment.
 Indeed, he showed us how we ought to persist in prayer for others by praying for the very ones who were torturing him.
 He was the perfect example of his preaching, for he had taught his followers, “Love your enemies; bless those who curse you; do good to those who hate you, and pray for those who mistreat you and persecute you” (Mt.
 5:44).
 Yet, as he showed us, love without prayer is not sufficient.
 It takes both to please God.

 You recall the sadness of the disciples when James was beheaded.
 Peter was in prison awaiting the same fate.
-Humanly speaking, there was no way out for Peter; however, “prayer was made [unto God] without ceasing,” and God answered.
+Humanly speaking, there was no way out for Peter; however, “earnest prayer for him was made to God,” and God answered.
 And just as the prayers of those early saints opened the iron gate for Peter, so will fervent prayer today remove the iron curtain of sin and lead God’s people out, into the liberty of Christ.
 Let us then avail ourselves of this unfailing weapon and trust in the One who placed it in our hand.

 When Jacob’s brother Esau (who apparently had never forgiven Jacob for stealing his birthright) was on his way with four hundred men to meet Jacob, frightened Jacob resorted to the weapon of prayer.
-“Save me, I pray, from the hand of my brother Esau, because I fear him, lest he come and attack me.
-For you said, ‘I will surely do good to you, and will make your seed as the sand of the sea’” (Gen. 32:11–12).
+“Save me, I pray, from the hand of my brother, from the hand of Esau, because I fear him, lest he come and attack me.
+For you said, ‘I will surely do good to you and will make your seed like the sand of the sea’” (Gen. 32:11–12).
 Notice, please, how Jacob reminded God of His promise to him twenty years earlier.
 Was God pleased with this?
 Yes.
 “For you said” had a powerful effect in the ears of God, for “Esau ran to meet [Jacob], and he hugged him, and he fell on his neck and kissed him, and they wept.”

 God always answers sincere prayers to know Him and to serve Him more acceptably, even though the form His answers take may confuse those who are lacking in discernment.
 Listen to this girl’s prayer (author unknown):